Lego Star Wars: The Complete Saga

 Allowed Chapters

-Choose the chapter levels that are allowed to be picked when randomly choosing which chapters will be enabled.
+Choose the chapter levels that are allowed to be picked when randomly choosing which chapters will exist in your slot.
+The Starting Chapter and Goal Chapter options ignore the allowed list of chapters when they are set to specific chapters.
+When your goal is set to require defeating bosses, all Allowed Boss Chapters will be added into the Allowed Chapters option.
 Individual chapters can be specified, e.g. "1-1", "5-4".
 Special values: - "All": All chapters will be allowed. - "Prequel Trilogy": All chapters in episodes 1, 2 and 3 will be allowed. - "Original Trilogy": All chapters in episode 4, 5 and 6 will be allowed. - "Episode {number}": e.g. "Episode 3" will allow all chapters in Episode 3, so 3-1 through to 3-6.
 Examples:: # Enable only 1-1 (Negotiations) allowed_chapters: ["1-1"] # Enable only 1-1 (Negotiations) (alt.) allowed_chapters: - 1-1 # Enable all allowed_chapters: ["All"] # Enable all (alt.) allowed_chapters: - All # Enable only vehicle levels allowed_chapters: - 1-4 - 2-2 - 2-5 - 3-1 - 4-6 - 5-1 - 5-3 - 6-6 # A mix of values allowed_chapters: - Prequel Trilogy - Episode 4 - 5-2 - 5-3 - 6-5

 Allowed Chapter Types

-Specify additional filtering of the allowed chapters that can be enabled. - All: No additional filtering, all chapters specified in the Allowed Chapters option are allowed. - No Vehicles: No vehicle chapters (1-4, 2-1, 2-5, 3-1, 4-6, 5-1, 5-3, 6-6) will be allowed.
+Specify additional filtering of the allowed chapters that can exist in your slot. **All:** No additional filtering, all chapters specified in the Allowed Chapters option are allowed. **No Vehicles:** No vehicle chapters (1-4, 2-1, 2-5, 3-1, 4-6, 5-1, 5-3, 6-6) will be allowed to exist in your slot.

 25